The Hartree and Hartree-Fock equations in Lebesgue $L^p$ and Fourier-Lebesgue $\hat{L}^p$ spaces: Introduction

 Thus most authors have studied well-posedness for the Cauchy problem of $(\#)$ in $L^2$-based Sobolev spaces.
-Perhaps the major reason behind this is the fact that the free Schr\"odinger propagator $U(t):=e^{it\Delta}:L^{p}(\R^d) \to L^p({\R^d})$ if and only if $p=2.$ This raises a natural question: Can we expect well-posedness theory for $(\#)$ in function spaces$-$which are not just base on $L^2$-integrability?
+This is of course very crucial from the physical point of view.
+Also from the mathematical point of view, the major reason behind this is the fact that the free Schr\"odinger propagator $U(t):=e^{it\Delta}:L^{p}(\R^d) \to L^p({\R^d})$ if and only if $p=2.$ This raises a natural question: Can we expect well-posedness theory for $(\#)$ in function spaces$-$which are not just based on $L^2$-integrability?
 The fantastic progress has been made for this in the last decade.
-In fact, Zhou \cite{zhou2010cauchy} proved some well-posedness for nonlinear Schr\"odiger equation (NLS) in some $L^p$-Sobolev spaces for $p<2.$ Wang et al. in \cite{wang2007global, ruzhansky2012modulation}, Oh et al. in \cite{oh2020global}, and Bhimani et al. in \cite{bhimani2016functions}, among others, obtained some well-posedness for NLS in modulation spaces.
-In \cite{carles2014cauchy, hoshino2019trilinear,hyakuna2018multilinear, hyakuna2018global} the authors have studied well-posedness for Hartree equation in fractional Bessel potential spaces.
-In \cite{bhimani2020hartree}, Bhimani-Grillakis-Okoudjou have studied well-posedness for $(\#)$ with Coulomb type self interaction in modulation spaces.
+In fact, Zhou \cite{zhou2010cauchy} proved some well-posedness for nonlinear Schr\"odiger equation (NLS) in some $L^p$-Sobolev spaces for $p<2.$ Then local well-posedeness for Hartree equation was studied in \cite{hoshino2019trilinear, hyakuna2018multilinear, hyakuna2018global, hyakuna2019global} with Cauchy data in $L^p(\rd)\cap L^2(\rd)$ for $1\leq p \leq 2$ (cf. \cite{wang2007global, ruzhansky2012modulation, bhimani2016functions}).
+The method of proofs employed in these works heavily rely on the Zhou spaces \cite{zhou2010cauchy} functional frame work$-$which is interesting but quite technical in itself.
+And there is a subtle flaw in the proof in \cite{hyakuna2018global}, see Remark \ref{r2} \eqref{HF} for detail.
+Besides, this raises question: can we extend these works in $L^p(\rd)\cap L^2(\rd)$ for $2<p \leq \infty$?
+This has been widely open question since the pioneering work of Zhou for NLS in \cite{zhou2010cauchy}.
+The novelty of this paper is that we could establish local well-posednenss for $(\#)$ in $L^p(\rd)\cap L^2(\rd)$ without using Zhou spaces functional frame work.
+This new approach simplifies the method of proofs and enables us to cover wider range $1\leq p \le \infty$.
+Theorem \ref{lw} thus completes the study of local well-posedness for Hartree equation in Lebesgue spaces $L^p(\rd)\cap L^2 (\rd)$ for all $1\leq p \leq \infty$.
+Specifically, we have following theorem. \begin{theorem}[Local well-posedness in $L^p\cap L^2$] Let $\gamma$ satisfy one of the followings \begin{itemize} \item $0<\gamma< \min\{1,2d(\frac{1}{p}-\frac{1}{2})\}$\quad for\quad $1\leq p\leq\frac{4}{3}$ \item $0<\gamma< \min\{1, \frac{d}{2}\}$\quad for\quad $\frac{4}{3}\leq p\leq\infty$. \end{itemize} Assume that $\psi_0= (\psi_{0,1}, ..., \psi_{0,N})\in \left( L^p(\rd)\cap L^2(\rd)\right)^N$ and $\alpha=2.$ Then there exists $T>0$ and a unique local solution $ (\psi_1,..., \psi_N)$ to $(\#)$ such that